 What is an accredited marshal?

-An accredited marshal is a road cycling marshal who has been trained to use the 'Stop!
-Cycle Race' sign to legally stop and hold traffic to allow the safe passage of a cycle race.
-It is an offence for a driver to fail to stop - see leaflet .
+An accredited marshal is a marshal who has been trained to use the 'Stop!
+Cycle Race' sign to legally stop and hold traffic to allow the safe passage of a cycle race on the open highway.

 Overview of responsibilities

 Accredited marshals are playing a huge role in securing the future of road racing in this country by making road races safer for everyone involved; riders, the race convoy and other road users.

 Accredited marshals are asked to commit to marshalling at five races a year.